LOCATIONS COVERED BY SEIN

 Ebany

-Ebany is a linguist and community worker who has spent much of her professional career working to empower communities, and creating spaces and opportunities to share traditional knowledge systems in multilingual and multicultural settings.
+Ebany is a linguist and community worker who has spent much of her professional career working to empower communities and create spaces and opportunities to share traditional knowledge systems in multilingual and multicultural settings.
 Originally from El Salvador, she first moved to Glasgow in 2005.
 She is currently the Project Coordinator for Glasgow Community Food Network's Food and Climate Action Project.

 "Having grown up moving from country to country, I very much appreciate the importance and value of intercultural integration.
 SEIN does a lot of great work in bringing different voices together and amplifying those which are often not heard."